 - Health Report

-Both 3.0 + 4.0 users will have access to Health Monitor, with visibility on the following metrics: live Heart Rate (HR), Respiratory Rate (RR), Resting Heart Rate (RHR), and Heart Rate Variability (HRV).
+Both 3.0 and 4.0 users will have access to Health Monitor with visibility on the following metrics: Live Heart Rate (HR), Respiratory Rate (RR), Resting Heart Rate (RHR), and Heart Rate Variability (HRV).

 Disclaimer: WHOOP is NOT an FDA-approved medical device for diagnosing disease or illness.
 While the Health Monitor can help members keep track of their body's physiological data and maintain proactive insight into key health metrics, WHOOP and/or Health Monitor is not intended to be a substitute for professional medical advice and should not be relied on as such.
 We recommend always seeking the guidance of your doctor or qualified health care professional regarding any questions you may have on your health or any medical condition.

-View Your Health at a Glance
+View your Health Monitor at a glance